gortizsa/tesis/README.md

-# Proyecto de Tesis - Gian - UCV - X ciclo.
+# Thesis  - Gian - UCV - X ciclo.

-Esta aplicación está construida para el desarrollo del proyecto de investigación por Gianfranco O.
+This application is being built for the development of the research project by Gianfranco O.

-## Development - Desarrollo Internacionalizado y tecnología:
+## Development - Internationalized & Technology:

-Before you can build this project, you must install and configure the following dependencies on your machine:
+Before you can build this project on a local environment, you must install and configure the following dependencies on your machine:

-1. [Node.js][]: We use Node to run a development web server and build the project.
+1. [Node.js][]: I used Node to run a development web server and build the research project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools.